-where $a \lesssim b$ denotes $a \le C b$, for a certain absolute constant $C > 0$.
+where \ae{$\|\cdot\|$ is the operator norm and} $a \lesssim b$ denotes $a \le C b$, for a certain absolute constant $C > 0$.
 Similar error bounds can be obtained for heavy-tailed distributions using more sophisticated estimat\sjoerd{ors} \cite{adamczak2010quantitative,adamczak2011sharp,cai2010optimal,koltchinskii2017,mendelson2018robust,srivastava2013covariance,vershynin2012close}.
-The sufficient number of samples for reliable estimation can be further reduced under suitable priors on $\SIGMA$, such as sparsity, low-rankness, or Toeplitz-structure, see e.g.\ \cite{bickel2008covariance,cai2013optimal,chen2012masked,kabanava2017masked,ke2019user,levina2012partial}.\\ In several concrete applications, the assumption that one has direct access to the samples $\X^k$ may be unrealistic.
+The sufficient number of samples for reliable estimation can be further reduced under suitable priors on $\SIGMA$, such as sparsity, low-rankness, or Toeplitz-structure, see e.g.\ \cite{bickel2008covariance,cai2013optimal,chen2012masked,kabanava2017masked,ke2019user,levina2012partial}.
+In several concrete applications, the assumption that one has direct access to the samples $\X^k$ may be unrealistic.
 Especially in applications related to signal processing, samples are collected via sensors and hence need to be quantized to finitely many bits before they can be digitally transmitted and used for estimation.
-It is therefore no surprise that engineers have been examining the influence of rough quantization on correlation and covariance estimation for decades, e.g., \cite{bar2002doa,choi2016near,jacovitti1994estimation,li2017channel,roth2015covariance}.
+It is therefore no surprise that engineers have been examining the influence of rough quantization on correlation and covariance estimation for decades, see e.g., \cite{bar2002doa,choi2016near,jacovitti1994estimation,li2017channel,roth2015covariance}.
 However, in contrast to classical covariance estimation from \sjoerd{``unquantized''} samples, to the best of our knowledge only asymptotic estimation guarantees have been derived in the quantized setting so far.
 In this paper we start to close \sjoerd{this} gap by introducing estimation procedures for covariance estimation from quantized samples and deriving non-asymptotic bounds on the estimation error.
 For the sake of conciseness, we choose to focus on the more challenging problem of estimating the operator norm, although the methods in this paper can also directly be used to derive Frobenius norm bounds.
 We focus on two quantization models that are motivated by large-scale signal processing applications such as massive MIMO \cite{haghighatshoar2018low}, where high\sjoerd{-}precision quantization is infeasible in terms of expense and energy consumption.